VM power-on fails with error: Change tracking invalid or disk in use

 4. Create a temp folder and move all the ctk files to that folder.

-5. Backup the vmx file to the temp folder, then disable the ctk option in the vmx
+5. Backup the vmx file to the temp folder, the disable ctk mode by changing parameter from TRUE to FALSE - for all scsi entries.

 6. Open all of the vmdks and disable ctk as well by putting # in the beginning of the line (changeTrackPath=...).